- 3/4 cup all-purpose flour*

 - Separate eggs, make sure that no egg yolk enters egg whites as egg whites do not whip when traces of yolk is present.

 - In bowl whip egg yolks for a minute.
 Add first listed 2 tablespoons sugar and whip until mixture is light in color and makes thick ribbons, about 10 minutes.
 Set aside.

 - In separate bowl whip egg whites, second listed 3 tablespoons sugar and cream of tartar on medium speed to soft medium peaks.
 Using a hand held spatula fold whipped egg whites into whipped egg yolk mixture.
 Do not overfold to prevent the mixture from collapsing.

-- Add half of flour and gently fold until incorporated, add remaining flour and combine ensuring a light mixture.
+- Add half of the flour and gently fold until incorporated, add the remaining flour and combine ensuring a light mixture.
 Scrape in pan and place in oven.

-- Bake until center of cake bounces back when lightly pressed with a finger or an inserted toothpick comes out clean, about 33-37 minutes (8 inch cake will take longer to bake than 9 inch).
+- Bake until the center of cake bounces back when lightly pressed with a finger or an inserted toothpick comes out clean, about 33-37 minutes.